-A winter nature table is a space dedicated to placing objects that reflect the season.
-It is most often a table, corner, tray, or shelf in the home.
-It is meant to be played with and enjoyed.
+A winter nature table is a space dedicated to placing objects that reflect the winter season.

-There are many ways to design a nature table.
-The place you have available, your interests and values, the resources available, where you live, the age(s) of your children, and your mood will all influence the winter nature table you create.
+There are many ways to design a nature table that reflects the season of winter.
+The space available, your interests and values, where you live, the age(s) of your children, and your mood will all influence the winter nature table you create.

 You may also like Ways to Celebrate the Winter Solstice.

-I have found that having a nature table is a great way to get my daughter and I outside exploring nature and learning about everything under the sun (literally) in ways we might not if we didn’t have one.
-We have so much fun going on walks in our neighborhood, local hikes, or adventures in our backyard collecting things for our winter nature table–a corner shelf.
+We have found that having a nature table is a great way to get children outside exploring nature and learning about everything under the sun (literally).
+Have fun going on walks in the neighborhood, local hikes, or adventures in the backyard collecting things for your winter nature table or shelf.

 There is so much more going on than the simple collecting and admiring of these objects.
 The experience of exploring the items on the winter nature table soaks in deeply.
 It opens up a space of understanding that no other type of learning seems to be able to reach.

 Children get excited about learning when they are allowed to look for natural items that interest them and are then given the opportunity to explore them in more depth.

 The sparkle in a child’s eye once they declare that they are going to bring something home, or to the classroom, for the nature table is quite magical.